geovedi/book-notes/2023/the-best-minds.notes.md

   - Lizzie, Carrie's sister, was in shock and disbelief, unable to comprehend the tragic reality.
   - Friends and family members were haunted by thoughts of what could have been done differently to prevent the tragedy.
 - Personal Connections:
-  - The text explores the personal connections between the characters and how they navigated their emotions and reactions to the events.
+  - The personal connections between the characters and how they navigated their emotions and reactions to the events.
   - Jane Ferber reaches out to her daughter, Lizzie, and tries to protect her from the horrifying news.
 - Community Support:
   - Eddie's encounter with Wally Urtz, the store manager, highlights the role of the community in offering support during difficult times.